Collage of images of Arugula, Radishes & Spring Onions with a black overlay shadow box with the text "13 Fast Growing Veggies for Small Spaces"

 Here are 13 quick-growing veggies that are easy to grow, even in tiny spaces!

-1. Lettuce – Fresh Greens in Just 30 Days!
+1. Lettuce – Quick-Growing Greens for Small Space Gardens in 30 Days!

 Lettuce is one of the easiest and most rewarding veggies to grow.
 It loves cooler weather, so it's perfect for spring and fall, and you can start picking baby leaves in just 30 days!
 It doesn’t need much room, making it ideal for containers.
 Keep snipping the outer leaves, and the plant will keep growing for weeks.